arve0/master/thesis.md

 and y-direction, totalling \num{1e6} pixels.
 Each pixel represent a physical position of the specimen, where the value is the amount of light measured from the detector when scanning the specimen surface with a light source.
-The physical size of the pixel will depend on objective, zoom and resolution.
+The physical size of the pixel depends on objective, zoom and resolution.
 All images in this thesis are 8 bit grayscale images, meaning that each pixel can hold $2^8=256$ values.
-In an ideal experiment a pixel value of zero denote zero detected light and 255 is the maximum, but this is an simplification as noise will be measured too.
+In an ideal experiment a pixel value of zero denote zero detected light and 255 is the maximum, but this is an simplification as noise is measured too.

 $f(x, y)$ denotes the intesity of pixel at position $(x, y)$, where $(0, 0)$ is the top left of the image, positive x-direction going right and positive